Yolinux.com

 slightly broader meaning.

-?A? :Alternate_Display_Mode_toggle
+'A' :Alternate_Display_Mode_toggle

-This command will switch between full-screen mode and alter-
+This command will switch between full-screen mode and

-nate-display mode.
+alternate-display mode.
 See topic 4.
-ALTERNATE-DISPLAY Mode and the
+ALTERNATE-DISPLAY

-field groups.
+rent' windows and field groups.

-?B? :Bold_Disable/Enable_toggle
+'B' :Bold_Disable/Enable_toggle

-This command will influence use of the 'bold' terminfo capabil-
+This command will influence use of the 'bold' terminfo

-rent' window.
-While it is intended primarily for use with dumb
+for the 'current' window.
+While it is intended primarily

-terminals, it can be applied anytime.
+for use with dumb terminals, it can be applied anytime.

-sis, there will be no visual confirmation that they are even on.
+for emphasis, there will be no visual confirmation that

-* ?d? or ?s? :Change_Delay_Time_interval
+* 'd' or 's' :Change_Delay_Time_interval

 You will be prompted to enter the delay time, in seconds,